rokroskar/spark_workshop/slides/workshop_intro/Introduction.md

 <!-- .slide: data-background="figs/mapreduce.svg" data-background-size="contain" data-state="background-blur-animation"-->
 ####**MapReduce** is such a programming paradigm

+* not just the combination of map and reduce tasks...
+* fault-tolerance (expect nodes to go down all the time)
+* data replication
+* data locality

-We all know this to some extent --> it's all around us <!-- .element class="fragment" data-fragment-index="1" style="text-align:center"-->
+### We all know this to some extent --> it's all around us

 * Web 2.0 <!-- .element class="fragment" data-fragment-index="2" -->
     * multimedia content (images, video, music/audio)